davidemurari/learningConstrainedHamiltonians/README.md

 # Learning Hamiltonians of constrained mechanical systems

-This repository collects the Notebooks written for the numerical experiments of the paper: [Arxiv Preprint](https://arxiv.org/abs/2201.13254)
+This repository collects the Notebooks written for the numerical experiments of the paper: [Paper on JCAM](https://doi.org/10.1016/j.cam.2022.114608)

 The paper has been presented in a seminar here : [Seminar](http://y2u.be/tAIGUkXp-Ck)